davedean/lidmeta/README.md

 *https://lidmeta.174db.com/api/v1/*

+Warnings:

-Warnings: You should expect lidmeta to ruin your Lidarr install and your music collection !!
+- You should expect lidmeta to ruin your Lidarr install and your music collection !!

-No support or assistance will be available.
+- No support or assistance will be available.
+- No guarantees of service availability are made.

 # LidMeta: Lightweight Metadata Server for Lidarr